Interest-Free Deals in Australia: Hidden Costs & Smart Alternatives

 During the interest-free period

-• Avoiding extra spending on the same card
+• Avoiding additional spending on the same credit account

 https://www.credit24.com.au/blog/credit-card-interest-free-period

-If you choose to use an interest-free deal, you may reduce risk by:
+If you choose to use an interest-free arrangement, some approaches may help manage risk:

-• Using it only for essential, planned purchases
+• Using the arrangement for planned or essential purchases

-If you want a structured approach to managing spending, tracking your expenses may be useful:
+If you want a structured approach to managing spending, tracking your expenses may help:

 https://www.credit24.com.au/blog/how-to-track-expenses

-• You have stable income and a clear repayment plan
+• Having stable income and a clear repayment plan

 • Your income is uncertain